 There was a huge focus on outdoor play and letting kids take risks and be adventurous.
 There wasn't a great deal of bright plastic play equipment or fancy outdoor toys which are so obviously designed to get children using their gross motor muscles, balance and coordination and spatial awareness while still keeping them absolutely safe with no challenge at all.
 We had wooden climbing forts and bridges and rocks and planks and sand and mud and trees for shade and climbing.
 We often had mat time and singing outside under a tree or shared a picnic lunch that was homemade with very little paper rubbish to dispose of.

-10 Ideas to consider when introducing sustainability practices to children
+10 Strategies to consider when introducing sustainability practices to children

 1. Be a role model